darwinia-network/the-darwinia-book/book/concepts/README.md

 - **Lock:** A freeze on a specified amount of an account's free balance until a specified block number.
 Multiple locks always operate over the same funds, so they "overlay" rather than "stack".

+## Staking

+- **Staking**: The process of locking up funds for some time, placing them at risk of slashing (loss) in order to become a rewarded maintainer of the network.
+- **Validating**: The process of running a node to actively maintain the network, either by producing blocks or guaranteeing finality of the chain.
+- **Nominating**: The process of placing staked funds behind one or more validators in order to share in any reward, and punishment, they take.
+- **Stash account**: The account holding an owner's funds used for staking.
+- **Controller account**: The account that controls an owner's funds for staking.
+- **Era**: A (whole) number of sessions, which is the period that the validator set (and each validator's active nominator set) is recalculated and where rewards are paid out.
+- **Slash**: The punishment of a staker by reducing its funds.

+## Treasury

+- **Proposal:** A suggestion to allocate funds from the pot to a beneficiary.
+- **Beneficiary:** An account who will receive the funds from a proposal iff the proposal is approved.
+- **Deposit:** Funds that a proposer must lock when making a proposal.
+The deposit will be returned or slashed if the proposal is approved or rejected respectively.
+- **Pot:** Unspent funds accumulated by the treasury module.